QuentinRa/blog.quentinra.dev/cybersecurity/_knowledge/index.md

 👉 White hats are also called Ethical hackers.
 </div><div>

-IT specialists are usually in one of of the following teams:
+IT specialists are usually in one of the following teams:

 * 🟥 [Red team](/cybersecurity/red-team/_knowledge/index.md): offensive team
 * 🟦 [Blue team](/cybersecurity/blue-team/_knowledge/index.md): defensive team

 There is also the 🟪 Purple team, which is a mix of both.
-This a modern team created to facilitate exchange between both teams.
+This is a modern team created to facilitate exchange between both teams.
 </div></div>

 <hr class="sep-both">